boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/amazon-athena.md

 ### Connect using custom attribute and dashboard parameter

-We have added support for **custom attributes and dashboard parameters** to the data source connection.
-You can connect to the data source using custom attributes or dashboard parameters.
+We have added support for **custom attributes and dashboard parameters** in the data source connection.
+You can now connect to the data source using custom attributes or dashboard parameters.

 **Custom Attribute**